TenneT sale unlikely before Dutch election - sources

 ($1 = 0.9490 euros)

-(Reporting by Markus Wacket, Toby Sterling and Christoph Steitz; editing by David Evans)
+(Reporting by Markus Wacket, Toby Sterling and Christoph Steitz; editing by David Evans and Emelia Sithole-Matarise)

 ((toby.sterling@thomsonreuters.com;))